kenmjlee/arbor/README.md

 [ ] Auto Set Issues to A Milestone
 [ ] Auto Close A Milestone
 [ ] Set Priorities to An Issue
+[ ] Use a database to save essential data for reducing network calling